 - Design a block cipher (64-bit blocks, 128-bit keys) with good 8-bit implementation - Roughly comparable with SPECK/PRIDE/SIMON for efficiency - ▶ With easy arguments v. statistical attacks (like PRIDE) - With efficient countermeasures v. side-channel attacks (like SIMON) - Conceptually simple

-- Use a pure SPN structure like PRESENT - Combine properties of the S and P layer to count active S-boxes (good for security) - Use a bitsliced S-box (good for implementation)
+- ► Use a pure SPN structure (like e.g. PRESENT) - Combine properties of the S and P layer to count active S-boxes (good for security) - Use a bitsliced S-box and a "rotation" permutation (good for implementation)